furystack/furystack/README.md

 ### @furystack/http-api

 If you want to communicate with the world, this package will be your friend.
-You can configure the authentication, customize routing and implement custom actions using this package.
+You can configure the authentication, customize the routing pipeline and implement custom endpoint actions using this package.

 ### @furystack/odata-api